phr31/phr31/README.md

 - 👋 Hi, I’m @phr31
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning more about PHP
+- 🌱 I’m currently learning more about CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...